Black Friday Nintendo Switch deals 2022 day two: best offers and discounts

 - 1TB SanDisk Ultra MicroSDXC UHS-1 - $123 at Amazon US

-That's about it for now, but we'll be keeping this page up to date throughout Black Friday and Black Friday weekend, so don't forget to check back in each day.
-In the meantime, keep an eye on our deals Twitter account, or, if you fancy something a bit different, check out our pages for the best PS5 Black Friday deals and best Xbox Black Friday deals.
+That's about it for now, but we'll be keeping this page up to date throughout Cyber Monday, so don't forget to check back throughout the day.
+In the meantime, keep an eye on our deals Twitter account, or, if you fancy something a bit different, check out our pages for the best PS5 Cyber Monday deals and best Xbox Cyber Monday deals.

 Yes, we've already seen one at Very which includes the Switch Sports game for £299 (formerly £342).
 With Very dropping their price on this OLED bundle, we can now expect to see more deals from other retailers too.
 Keep checking back as we'll update this page every time we find a new OLED deal.